swhid/swhid.github.io/documentation/maintenance/NAVIGATION_SOLUTION.md

 2. Verify the CSS classes are being applied
 3. Check browser console for JavaScript errors
 4. Ensure the regex pattern matches your version labels
+5. Test both desktop and mobile views to ensure version links are hidden in both navigation areas

 ### JavaScript Not Working